phaustin/a301_students_eoas/notebooks/midterm/mid_term_reviewI.rst

 Beers law
 ---------

-Stull page 2.43 and the :ref:`beerslaw` reading:
+Stull page 2.43 and the :ref:`week2_beerslaw` reading:

 #.
 Prove that for a thin  non-reflecting layer the change in emissivity
    =  change in optical thickness, i.e. prove that: